A Brief Overview of English Grammar

 Indefinite pronouns

-Indefinite pronouns: some, any, no, every (and their derivatives), each, both, other, either, neither, one, all, most, few, several, much, many.
-Most of the indefinite pronouns can be used as adjectives or nouns.
+Indefinite pronouns: some, somebody, someone, something; any, anybody, anyone, anything; no, nobody, no one, none, nothing; every, everybody, everyone, everything; each, both, other, either, neither, one, all, most, few, several, much, many.

 I wrote some letters yesterday.